DataDog/hiring-engineers/answers.md

 ![Host map](/Hostmap.png)

-Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.
+###Install a database on your machine (MongoDB, MySQL, or PostgreSQL) and then install the respective Datadog integration for that database.
+ I have attached a PostgreSQL YAML configuration file, templated from the example YAML file provided by the documentation.

-Write a custom Agent check that samples a random value.
+###Write a custom Agent check that samples a random value.
 Call this new metric: test.support.random

+I have attached both the YAML file and the python script that runs the check for the random test.